 In the studio, a good compressor can make any guitar sound like it’s been professionally recorded.

-Sure, great guitarists sound great primarily because of their talent and hard-earned work.
-But most of them use compression to help themselves of a little magic tone-juice.
+Sure, great guitarists sound great primarily because of their talent and hard work.
+But most of them use compression to help themselves to a bit of magic tone juice.

 So don’t be afraid to help yourself to some of it if you can afford it.

-With a simple switch you can adapt it to either single coils or humbuckers by changing the attack and release times.
+You can adapt it to either single coils or humbuckers by changing the attack and release times with a simple switch.